-- 1. Select Configurable areas as privacy mask in the drop-down list for Overlay/Mask Type.
+- Select Configurable areas as privacy mask in the drop-down list for Overlay/Mask Type.
 New options appear. - 2.
-Enter the (x,y) coordinates of the top left hand corner of the mask, and the height and width to define the masks' placement and size. - 3.
-Select the privacy masks' color: black, grey, white, or red. - 4.
+Enter the (x,y) coordinates of the top left hand corner of the mask, and the height and width to define the placement and size for the mask. - 3.
+Select the color for the privacy mask black, grey, white, or red. - 4.
 Click in the box beside Enable to enable one or more of the masks you have defined and click on Save.